aws-samples/amazon-quicksight-sdk-proserve/Admin_Console/cfn/ReadMe.markdown

   aws quicksight describe-user --aws-account-id <<aws-account-id>> --namespace default --user-name <<admin-user-name>>
   ```

-## 7. Deploy **admin_console_qs-objects.template**, using QuickSight admin user's ARN from last step
+## 7. Deploy *admin_console_qs-objects.template*, using QuickSight admin user's ARN from last step
-  -- Check if three SPICE datesets created in this step are successfully imported
+  - Check if three SPICE datesets created in this step are successfully imported
-  -- If modifying the dashboard is preferred, enable dashboard save-as option, then recreate the analysis, make modification, and publish a new dashboard
+  - If modifying the dashboard is preferred, enable dashboard save-as option, then recreate the analysis, make modification, and publish a new dashboard

 ## 8. Set preferred SPICE refresh schedule for three SPICE datasets, and share the dashboard in your organization properly